Daveawb/calculator/README.md

     - Acceptance tests are simple

 ### If I had longer I would...
+- No clear screen on click of operator, the operator symbol would display instead, on input of another integer / value the screen would clear.
 - Limit screen length to 9 characters
 - Add further functionality (Square roots, powers etc.)
 - Expand tests to include some more complex calculations